The President Wore Pearls: Plot

 Springfield Elementary School holds a casino night as a fundraiser, hosted by student body president Martin Prince.
 Homer wins big, but when Martin says his winnings can only be redeemed for cafeteria scrip and not real money, the angry casino patrons riot.
 After the chaos has cleared, Principal Skinner tells Martin he must resign as the president.
 An election for a new president is announced and Lisa signs up.
 However, initially popular Nelson Muntz is favored to win, providing students (and some teachers) with answer keys to tests.
 During a debate in the school auditorium, she sings a song ("Vote For a Winner", a parody of "Don't Cry for Me Argentina") about how she will fight for student rights, winning them over.

 Lisa easily wins the election.
 Worried by her determination and popularity, the faculty discusses how to control her.
 Following Mrs. Krabappel's suggestion that a woman's weakness is vanity, they sing another song ("I Am Their Queen", a spoof of "Rainbow High") and make Lisa over into a fashionable Eva Perón lookalike.
 She is initially resistant, but gives in since she reasons she will still be able to fight for the kids.
-The students love the new Lisa more than ever, but the faculty uses her as a scapegoat for dropping music, gym, and art from the curriculum to save on the budget.
+The students love the new Lisa more than ever, but the faculty uses her as a scapegoat for dropping music, gym, and art from the curriculum to save on the budget, getting her to sign the paperwork without looking at it in exchange for a skeleton key to the school.
 Facing an outraged student body, Lisa resigns as president, goes back to her old red dress and spiky hair, and leads the students into a strike.

 Filmmaker Michael Moore shows up to take their side, stating that children who do not receive music, gym and art are more likely to become unemployed and end up in one of his movies.
 The police arrive at the school, but Lisa convinces them to take their side too.
 Realizing there is no other way out of the crippling strike other than disposing of Lisa, Skinner has her transferred to a school for the "Academically Gifted and Troublesome".
 As her bus departs, her classmates and the rest of Springfield are saddened, but she reassures them by telling them that "[they] can still reach [her] via email ("Smart Girl Six Three", a parody of "Eva's Final Broadcast").

 Just as Lisa arrives at her new school, Homer pulls up and refuses to let her attend, not wanting to deal with the extra driving time.
 Springfield Elementary is eventually able to restore music, art and gym by cancelling flu shots and selling loose cigarettes.
 As an endnote, the writers say that at the advice of their lawyers, they have absolutely no knowledge about a musical based on the life of Eva Perón.